Contributed to our organization by a Satanic Red Comrade

 then, just as it happens sometimes that the finest gourmet may have a depraved

 taste as regards a particular kind of food.
-How is the organ of this Arab,

 who sees half the moon in Mohammed's sleeve, vitiated?
 It is through fear.
 He